How the Body Reorganizes Itself Through Movement

 How sessions work

-Sessions are 60 minutes, in person at the Berkeley or Oakland location.
+Sessions are 60 minutes.
 We work on the floor or against a wall — no equipment beyond a yoga mat.
 I guide; you move at your own pace.
 Most people leave a session feeling looser, taller, and quieter than when they came in.
 Some people feel emotional release as old holding patterns let go.

 Movement as part of broader care